Can You Pay Rent With Cash?

 Electronic payment through a bank

-Many landlords and management companies collect rent through direct deposit that you can set up to deduct automatically.
+Many landlords and management companies collect rent through direct deposit or ACH transfer that you can set up to deduct automatically.
 While this method of payment requires a bank account, it is a good way to avoid the risk of missing the due date.

 Other forms of electronic payment

-One service called Plastiq allows you to pay your rent through credit card or debit card for a fee.
-While it might make your rent a little pricier, it will allow you to bypass a required form of payment that would otherwise be too inconvenient.
+One service called Plastiq allows you to pay your rent through a credit card or debit card for a fee.
+While it might make your rent a little pricier, it will allow you to bypass a required form of payment that might otherwise be too inconvenient.